Quick Answer

 • Auto-generated paths tied to campaigns

-Lauren, who runs a home goods shop, uses a simple /care page on her website for QR codes printed on furniture tags.
+A home goods shop might use a simple /care page on its website for QR codes printed on furniture tags.
 The page content can change without the URL moving.

 Printing QR Codes for Durability